-Nathalie is an FASD consultant and facilitator with FASCETS Canada West, an organization dedicated to disseminating information, increasing understanding, and supporting application of the Neurobehavioural approach in Canada.
+Nathalie is an FASD consultant and facilitator with FASCETS Canada West, a consulting business dedicated to disseminating information, increasing understanding, and supporting application of the Neurobehavioural approach in Western Canada, Quebec and beyond.

 Nathalie has completed an intensive mentorship with Diane Malbin, receiving a Mastery Trainer Certificate in the delivery of the Neurobehavioural Model.
 She delivers workshops on the brain-based approach throughout North America.

 Her professional background is in human nutrition and dietetics, and for over 20 years, she has worked with at-risk women and families during pregnancy and the early years, including supporting women with addiction issues and women and families living with FASD.
-Since 2010, Nathalie has coordinated the FASD Services Program at Smithers Community Services Association, delivering workshops, providing support and consultation services to families, service providers as well as schools.
-She also coordinates FASD awareness initiatives in her region.
+For the past 10 years, Nathalie has worked intensively in Northern British Columbia, delivering FASD workshops, providing support and consultation services based on the Neurobehavioural Model to families, service providers and schools.

 Workshops on the Neurobehavioural (NB) Model for the Development of Successful Accommodation for People with Fetal Alcohol Spectrum Disorder.